mozilla-services/socorro-pigeon/README.rst

 ``PIGEON_AWS_REGION``
     The AWS region to use.

+``PIGEON_ENV``
+    Optional.
+The name of the environment.
+This should be all letters with no punctuation.
+This should be unique between environments.
+For example, "prod", "stage", and "newstage".

-If any of these are missing from the environment, Pigeon will raise a ``KeyError``.
+If any of these are required, but missing from the environment, Pigeon will raise a ``KeyError``.